-- Cold Unsalted Butter.
+Cold Unsalted Butter.
 I repeat you want COLD butter for the most tender, flaky biscuit (see “Tips to Make the Best Drop Biscuits” below for more information).

 - Baking Powder.
 Helps the biscuits rise to fluffy perfection (I prefer it to baking soda, which would make the biscuits too acidic).

 - Greek Yogurt.
 I replaced half of the butter you’d find in traditional drop biscuit recipes with Greek yogurt to lighten them up.
 Not only did this trick work, it triumphed!
-You could have served these to me and told me they were your grandma’s drop biscuits (or ones made by the Pioneer Woman herself), and I would have believed you.
-In addition to contributing to the tenderness of the easy drop biscuits, the tang of the Greek yogurt was reminiscent of buttermilk, a classic ingredient used in many biscuit recipes.
+You could have served these to me and told me they were your grandma’s drop biscuits (or ones made by The Pioneer Woman herself), and I would have believed you.

 - Honey.
 A delicious and natural way to sweeten the biscuits and give them old-fashioned flavor.